 - We were founded in 2016.

-- Each session begins on a Sunday and ends on a Friday.
+- Each session begins on a Sunday and ends on a Friday after dinner.

-- We serve campers 7-15 years old and our "Counselors in Training" are 16-17 years old.
+- We serve campers 7-16 years old and our "Counselors in Training" are 17 years old or rising 12th graders.

-- Cabin Counselors are least 18 years old and high school graduates.
+- Cabin Counselors are at least 18 years old and high school graduates.

 - Camp is like a family and campers live and experience Watia through their cabin unit.
-Cabins are determined by age/gender are are lead by passionate and caring role models.
+Cabins are determined by age/gender are led by passionate and caring role models.

 - Explain homesickness and reassure them again that things will be okay and that you are proud of them.
 Homesickness is a normal part of growing up, being away from home, and is common at camp.